List of Agents of S.H.I.E.L.D. characters: Jemma Simmons

-After Simmons is trapped on the planet Maveth for six months, she becomes "profoundly different", with Henstridge describing her as "definitely still her essence—she doesn't just completely change.
-But she's been through so much.
-She's hardened.
-She's had to face things that she never would've imagined, also by herself without Fitz, so she's definitely changed, stronger and kind of damaged."
-Describing the relationship that Simmons develops with Daniels on the planet, and comparing it to that with Fitz, Henstridge said, "It's very visceral.
-It's more primal and intense.
-That just comes from having to survive in a hostile environment, only having each other on the whole planet.
-The stakes are always so high, so it's more physical than her relationship with Fitz.
-FitzSimmons is a slow burn that's taken years and years, and they connected over intellect, whereas her and Will, it's an "us against the world" kind of thing."
-After Daniels dies and Simmons eventually moves on with Fitz, the latter two are shown consummating their relationship after several seasons worth of build up.
-"We imagine they spend the morning after laughing a lot about what just happened," said Whedon and Tancharoen, "We want their relationship to feel like their friendship did, because all the best relationships are just that.
-So moving forward, while this change in their friendship would hopefully only deepen their connection, it is bound also to make things a bit more complicated."

 Henstridge was named TVLine's "Performer of the Week" for the week of October 25, 2015, for her performance in "4,722 Hours", particularly for carrying the episode herself.

 Lance Hunter

 Lance Hunter (portrayed by Nick Blood), an SAS lieutenant turned mercenary, joins post-Hydra S.H.I.E.L.D. at the request of Coulson following a recommendation from his ex-wife Bobbi Morse.
 Despite a tumultuous relationship with Morse, Hunter becomes a full-time S.H.I.E.L.D. agent, and risks his life to save her when she is kidnapped.
 Following an incident in Russia involving the near-assassination of Prime Minister Olshenko, Hunter and Morse decide to disavow themselves from S.H.I.E.L.D. to protect Coulson and the team.
 Hunter continues doing mercenary work, with Fitz eventually reaching out for Hunter to free him from General Hale's base while posing as a lawyer.
 Hunter helps Fitz rescue Coulson and the team when they are transported to 2091 where their trail led them to Enoch.